 Cats and dogs must be at least 8 weeks old to be sold.
-Any person selling a dog or cat must be registered.
 Traders must provide the buyer with a certificate of sale and a document containing information on the needs of the animal and advice on training the animal.
-Traders must also provide a veterinary certificate.
+For dogs, traders must also provide a veterinary certificate.

 Cats and dogs can be sold in pet shops.
-It is prohibited to sell or exchange companion animals on the street or at markets.
+It is prohibited to sell companion animals on the street or at markets.
 There are exemptions for exhibitions specifically organised on animals if an authorisation has been granted beforehand.

-Any person publishing an advert to sell cats and/ or dogs must include their professional registration number (SIREN number), the identification number for the animal being sold (from the microchip or the tattoo) and the identification number of the animal's mother.
-The advert must also include the age of the animals and if they are registered in a stud book recognised by the Ministry of Agriculture.
-"Purebred" can only be mentioned for cats and dogs registered in a stud book recognised by the Ministry of Agriculture.
+When publishing an advert for cats and/or dogs, the professional registration number must be included (SIRET number), or in the case the seller is not a professional, the advert must mention 'private' and the identification number (from the microchip or the tattoo) of each animal or the identification number of the breeding female which is the mother to the animals which are for sale, as well as the number of animals in the litter.
+The advert must also include the age of the animals and if they are registered in a stud book recognised by the Minister of Agriculture.
+"Purebred" can only be mentioned for cats and dogs registered in a stud book recognised by the Minister of Agriculture.
 In other cases, the advert must mention "does not belong to a breed".